 Council housing support is offered to people who do not have adequate money to pay for their own house.
 In Ireland, one can get support like they can rent the house or apartments from the local authority or they can adopt schemes like Rental Accommodation or Housing Assistance Payment or Leasing Initiatives to get help.

-Older, travellers and people with disabilities can get support through the council or one can get a grant to invest in accessible home.
+Older travellers and people with disabilities can get support through the council, or one can get a grant to invest inaccessible homes.

-Approved housing bodies provide house to people who cannot afford to buy on their own.
+Approved housing bodies provide houses to people who cannot afford to buy on their own.